 Building relationships is an important part of what I do.
 I’m able to cross cultural divides and connect with people from many different backgrounds.
 I get to know people at a personal level because it allows me to help them by understanding their interests, family involvements, time commitments, and other components of their lives.
 Cases come and go, but it’s the experience with the people you serve that you remember the most.

-- Serving as lead counsel on a number of very significant, high-profile environmental toxic torts and products liability cases pending in a number of states.
-He deals on a daily basis with cutting edge endocrine disruption science issues and the intricate science behind it.
+The recipient of numerous awards and distinctions for both his litigation practice and community service work, Mark Surprenant takes the lead counsel role on several very significant, high-profile environmental toxic torts and products liability cases in a number of states.
+On a daily basis he deals with cutting-edge endocrine disruption issues and the intricate science behind it.
 His work in this practice area has enhanced the firm’s reputation on a regional and national level.

 As Mark transitions into his new role as of counsel for the firm, he continues to share his deep knowledge with other lawyers and helps them develop business and cultivate client relationships.
 In concert with the firm’s strong commitment to pro bono work and community outreach, Mark serves as its Pro Bono Paladin and devotes a great deal of his time to providing no-cost legal services to those in need.
 Mark’s dedication to volunteerism and community service stretches back many years.
 In 1988, he created H.U.G.S.
 (Hope, Understanding, Giving, Support)—the firm’s corporate philanthropy program—and in 2000 he established Caring Adams & Reese Employees (CA&RE), the firm’s official pro bono program.